Conduction aphasia: Signs and symptoms

 Conduction aphasia is a mild language disability, and most people return to their normal lives.
 Broca's and Wernicke's aphasia are commonly caused by middle cerebral artery strokes.
 Symptoms of conduction aphasia, as with other aphasias, can be transient, sometimes lasting only several hours or a few days.
-As aphasia's and other language disorders are frequently due to stroke, their symptoms can change and evolve over time, or simply disappear.
+As aphasias and other language disorders are frequently due to stroke, their symptoms can change and evolve over time, or simply disappear.
 If the cause is a stroke, people can make a good recovery but may have persistent deficits.
 This is because the healing in the brain after inflammation or hemorrhage, leads to decreased local impairment.
 Furthermore, the plasticity of the brain may allow the recruitment of new pathways to restore lost function.
 For example, the right hemisphere speech systems may learn to correct for left-hemisphere damage.
 However, chronic conduction aphasia is possible, without transformation to other aphasias.
 These people show prolonged, profound deficits in repetition, frequent phonemic paraphasias, and repetitive self-correction during spontaneous speech.